YuchongHu/SAFusion/Readme.md

 @inproceedings{ming2025safusion,
-  title={SAFusion: Efficient Tensor Fusion with Sparsification Ahead for High-Performance Distributed DNN Training}, author={Zhangqiang, Ming and Yuchong, Hu and Xinjue, Zheng and Wenxiang, Zhou and Dan, Feng}, booktitle={Proceedings of the 34nd International Symposium on High-Performance Parallel and Distributed Computing}, url={https://doi.org/10.1145/3625549.3658678}
+  title={SAFusion: Efficient Tensor Fusion with Sparsification Ahead for High-Performance Distributed DNN Training}, author={Zhangqiang, Ming and Yuchong, Hu and Xinjue, Zheng and Wenxiang, Zhou and Dan, Feng}, booktitle={Proceedings of the 34th ACM International Symposium on High-Performance Parallel and Distributed Computing}, url={https://doi.org/10.1145/3625549.3658678}
   year={2025}
 }